How To Use The Growth Rate Formula & 3 Different Ways To Calculate Growth Rate

 No matter the type of growth you’re examining, growth rate is an important metric to help allocate resources for the future.

-How to calculate growth rate
+How to calculate growth rate using the growth rate formula?

 1. Pick a metric